San Francisco Theological Seminary: History

+Campus

+The SFTS campus is now known as the University of Redlands, Marin Campus, which is also home to the UR School of Business & Society.

 Academics

 San Francisco Theological Seminary degree programs include the Master of Divinity (M.Div.), Master of Arts (MA), and Doctor of Ministry (D.Min.).
 The seminary also offers graduate-level diplomas and certificate programs.
 In conjunction with the Graduate Theological Union and the University of California Berkeley, students can also earn a Master of Arts or Doctor of Philosophy (Ph.D.).
 Students also have access to professional certificate programs in the University of Redlands School of Continuing Studies.